+Economic background:

-Economic background: The ongoing impact on the UK from the war in Ukraine, together with higher inflation, higher interest rates, uncertain government policy, and a deteriorating economic outlook, will be major influences on the Authority's treasury management strategy for 2023/24.
+The ongoing impact on the UK from the war in Ukraine, together with higher interest rates and inflation, higher interest rates, uncertain government policy, and a deteriorating weakening economic outlook, an uncertain political climate due to an upcoming general election, together with war in Ukraine and the Middle East, will be major influences on the Authority's treasury management strategy for 2023/24/2024/25.

-The Bank of England (BoE) increased Bank Rate by 0.75% to 3.0% in November 2022, the largest single rate hike since 1989 and the eighth successive rise since December 2021.
-The decision was voted for by a 72 majority of the Monetary Policy Committee (MPC), with one of the two dissenters voting for a 0.50% rise and the other for just a 0.25% rise.
+The Bank of England (BoE) increased Bank Rate by 0-to 5% to 3.5.25% in December 2022.
+This followed a 0.75% rise in November which was the largest single rate hike since 1989 and the ninth successive rise since December 2021.
+The December decision was voted for by a 6.3 majority of the August 2023, before maintaining this level for the rest of 2023.
+In December 2023, members of the BoE's Monetary Policy Committee (MPC), with two dissenters voting for a no-change at 3% and one for a larger rise of 0.75 voted 6-3 in favour of keeping Bank Rate at 5.25%.
+The three dissenters wanted to increase rates by another 0.75%.

 The November quarterly Monetary Policy Report (MPR) forecast a prolonged but shallow recession in the UK with CPI inflation remaining elevated at over 10% in the near-term.
-While the projected peak of inflation is lower than in the August report, due in part to the government's support package for household energy costs, inflation is expected remain higher for longer over the forecast horizon and the economic outlook remains weak, with unemployment projected to start rising.
+While the projected peak of inflation is lower than in the August report, due in part to the government's support package for household energy costs, inflation is expected remain higher for longer over the forecast horizon and the economic outlook remains period of weak, with unemployment projected to start rising.

-The UK economy grew by 0.2% between April and June 2022, but the BoE forecasts Gross Domestic Product (GDP) will decline 0.75% in the second half of the calendar year due to the squeeze on household income from higher energy costs and goods prices.
+The UK economy contracted by 0.3% between July and September 2022 according to the Office for National Statistics, and the BoE forecasts Gross Domestic Product (GDP) will decline 0.75% in the second half of the calendar yeargrowth with the potential for a mild contraction due to the squeeze on household income from higher energy costs and goods prices.
 Growth is then expected to continue to fall throughout 2023 and the first half of 2024.

-CPI inflation is expected to peak at around 11% in the last calendar quarter of 2022 and then fall sharply to 1.4%, below the 2% target, in two years' time and to 0% in three years' time if Bank Rate follows the path implied by financial markets with a peak of 5.25%.
-However the BoE has stated it considers this path to be too high, suggesting that the peak in interest rates will be lower, reducing the risk of inflation falling too far below target.
+CPI inflation is expected to have peaked at around 11% in the last calendar quarter of 2022 and then fall sharply to 1.4%, below ongoing weak economic activity.
+The outlook for CPI inflation was deemed to be highly uncertain, with upside risks to CPI falling to the 2% target, in two years' time and to 0% in three years' time if Bank Rate follows the path implied by financial markets at the time of the November MPR (a peak of 5.25%).
+However, the BoE stated it considered this path to be too high, suggesting that the peak in interest rates will be lower, reducing the risk of inflation falling too far below target.
+Market rates have fallen since the time of the November MPR. coming from potential energy price increases, strong domestic wage growth and persistence in price-setting.